Internal communication

 A channel audit framework you can apply immediately

-An information architecture model mapped to the Internal Calms six principles
+An information sequencing mapped to the STEADY Framework six principles

 A cognitive load assessment for your highest-volume communications